nativefier/nativefier/API.md

 The name of the application, which will affect strings in titles and the icon.

-**For Linux Users:** Do not put spaces if you define the app name yourself with `--name`, as this will cause problems (tested on Ubuntu 14.04) when pinning a packaged app to the launcher.
+Note to Linux users: do not put spaces if you define the app name yourself with `--name`, as this will cause problems (tested on Ubuntu 14.04) when pinning a packaged app to the launcher.

 #### [no-overwrite]